-In addition to the Summer Aid Application in MyRED, you must file the Free Application for Federal Student Aid (FAFSA) at www.fafsa.gov for summer aid.
+In addition to the Summer Aid Application in MyRED, you must file the Free Application for Federal Student Aid (FAFSA) at studentaid.gov for summer aid.
 Summer is considered your last term in the overall academic year, so most students will have filed the FAFSA already.
 The last day to complete the FAFSA applicable for summer aid is June 30th.

 - In order to request financial aid for summer, you must already be successfully enrolled for summer coursework.
-Once you are enrolled, you can complete the Summer Aid Application in MyRED (available mid-March through July) to see how much you could get.
+Once you are enrolled, you may complete the Summer Aid Application in MyRED (available mid-March through July).

 - The enrollment you indicate on the Summer Aid Application must match your enrollment in MyRED exactly before you will be awarded summer financial aid.
 Federal funds are awarded on a first-come, first-complete basis to students with completed financial aid files.
 A Free Application for Federal Student Aid (FAFSA) does not need to be on file for scholarship only applicants.

 Note: Due to federal regulations, scholarships or fellowships awarded for a period of non-enrollment (e.g., if you are awarded but not enrolled for the summer) must be treated as estimated financial assistance for the academic year period of enrollment (e.g., the following fall/spring).
 For example, an award disbursed in the summer will appear on the student's financial aid package for the fall/spring.

 Summer Cost of Attendance